This post may contain affiliate links. See our disclosure for more details.

-Even if you’ve been to ante-natal classes, binge watched One Born Every Minute and religiously read your ‘What to Expect’ book, preparing for labour can be equally terrifying as it is exciting.
+Even if you’ve been to ante-natal classes, binge watched One Born Every Minute and religiously read your ‘What to Expect’ book, preparing for labor can be equal parts terrifying as it is exciting.

-Whilst every labour is different and what works for one may not work for another, here are some of the best tips and advice from real mama’s who share the labour tips that worked for them.
+Whilst every labor is different and what works for one may not work for another, here are some of the best tips and advice from real mamas – these are the labor tips that worked for them.

 Trust your body